openstack/puppet-swift/README.md

 ```

 ####`part_power`
-The number of partitions in the swift ring. (specified as the power of 2)
+The number of partitions in the swift ring. (specified as a power of 2)

 ####`replicas`
 The number of replicas to store.